Water-Damaged Roof Decking Exposed During Repair

 Soft decking is one of the strongest replacement indicators.
 If a section of plywood or OSB compresses, flexes, or feels spongy under careful professional inspection, the wood has likely absorbed enough moisture to weaken its structure.
 A roof surface should not feel unstable between framing members.

-This type of softness often appears after repeated leaks, long-term condensation, or water that stayed trapped under the roof covering.
 Once the deck has lost firmness, drying alone may not restore its strength.

 Rotten Wood Fibers